Have you ever wondered how to make strawberry freezer jam?

 Containers with tight fitting lids (disposable or even glass jam jars would make darling gifts) that hold 1/2 cup to 2 cups / zip lock freezer baggies.

-Wash and dry containers, not necessary with new freezer baggies.
+Wash and dry the containers you have chosen; not necessary with new freezer baggies.

 Cut the strawberries into large chunks, if you like some texture to your jam.

-In a separate bowl measure the exact amount of prepared fruit as called for in the recipe – don’t be tempted to add extra
+In a separate bowl measure the exact amount of prepared fruit as called for in the recipe – don’t be tempted to add or decrease.

-In another bowl measure the exact amount of sugar no less, no more
+In another bowl measure the exact amount of sugar no less or no more – the exact amount called for.

 This step prevents mistakes!